vsmaxim/gradients-visualization/README.md

 - `x / y % 10`

 Where `<method_name>` is one of following:
-- `vanilla` for vanilla gradient decision
+- `vanilla` for vanilla gradient descent
-- `rmsprop` for rmsprop gradient decision
+- `rmsprop` for rmsprop gradient descent
-- `adam` for adam gradient decision
+- `adam` for adam gradient descent
-- `momentum` for momentum gradient decision
+- `momentum` for momentum gradient descent
-- `adagrad` for adagrad gradient decision
+- `adagrad` for adagrad gradient descent

 Where `<x_lbound>`, `<x_rbound>`, `<y_lbound>`, `<y_rbound>` are floating point literals.